code-saturne/code_saturne/docs/doxygen/developer_guide/build_system.md

 - Libtool has some nice features relative to building and organizing libraries, but unfortunately decides that it is always right, even when it is wrong.
-There are no options to override some of its settings.
-So to avoid a long series of issues related to libtool, its use must be avoided when linking the final executable.
-This is detailed in a section below.
+In addition, it does not handle some compilers or languages, such as CUDA.
+So Libtool has been removed from the code_saturne build system as of August 2022 (for version 7.3).

-- In addition, `libtool` does not handle some compiler options, such as the CUDA compiler.
-To allow building CUDA code with dynamic libraries,
+  Shared libraries are now handled through addtional Automake rules and a `build-aux/cs_link_library.py` helper script.

 - Since code_saturne allows for user-defined functions and subroutines, a specific solution is required for those.